-- Table 3.230-1: To reduce the number of code compliance cases for detached accessory structures, staff has proposed a special circumstance to reduce the required setback for Detached Structures with walls less than or equal to 8 feet tall that do not require a building permit.
-The building code no longer requires fire separation between permit exempted structures and the property line, therefore there is no longer a need for a 3-foot setback.
+- Residential Accessory Structure Setbacks: The building code no longer requires fire separation between structures exempt from building permits and the property line, therefore there is no longer a need for a 3-foot setback.
+Therefore, staff proposes to reduce the required setback for detached accessory structures 200 SF or less with walls less than or equal to 8 feet tall that do not require a building permit from 3-feet to 2-feet.
 The proposed 2-foot setback would allow for on-site drainage and maintenance of the structure.
-In addition, because the detached accessory structure required setback was reduced, the decks greater than 30 inches above grade setback was also reduced to 2 feet. - Table 3.230-1: Removing "Accessory Apartment Building" from the table.
-The term Accessory Apartment Building was changed to Accessory Dwelling Unit in 2021, but the term was not changed in the table.
-Accessory Dwelling Units are regulated in ADC 3.080(4), so they do not need to be included in the table. - Table 3.230-1: Adding clarifying language to the fence portion of the Accessory Structure Standards table and removing the potential requirement for a building permit as per the current building code, as a building permit for fences 8 feet and under is not required. - 3.230 Setback Measurements.
+This will also reduce the number of code compliance cases for detached accessory structures. - Removing "Accessory Apartment Building" from the table.
+The term Accessory Apartment Building was changed to Accessory Dwelling Unit in 2021.
+Accessory Dwelling Unit standards are outlined in ADC 3.080(4), so they do not need to be included in the table. - Clarifying fence setbacks and removing the potential requirement for a building permit as per the current building code, as a building permit for fences 8 feet and under is not required. - Decks Greater Than 30 inches Above Grade: reduce setback from 5 feet to 3 feet. - 3.230 Setback Measurements.
 All setbacks must meet the minimum standards as set forth in Tables 3.190-1 and 3.230-1, as appropriate.
 Setback distances shall be measured perpendicular to all portions of a property line.
 In addition to the setbacks in this article, all development must comply with Section 12.180, Clear Vision Area.
 See also Table 3.230-1, Accessory Structure Standards.